andreasthoelke/dotvim/help.md

 ## List of commands, maps and vim-sets (settings)
 : filter function *stat<c-i>   - just text seach in function names
-    Find where a vim-command, function or map is defined :RedirMessagesWin verb map  - put any vim command echo text into a new buffer
+    Find where a vim-command, function or map is defined

 :set <c-i>    - list of vim settings: /Users/at/.vim/notes/vimdump-set.txt
 :verb command [first letter: T] <c-i>  - list of commands: /Users/at/.vim/notes/vimdump-command.txt
 :verb function [fist letter: S] <c-i>  - list of function: /Users/at/.vim/notes/vimdump-functions.txt